An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Introduction

 Focusing light inside or through scattering media is a result of a synergy between the feedback algorithm and the hardware.
-Optimization assisted by genetic algorithm depends on the crossover pattern, mutation operation and the right selection of fitness function, which have not been explored extensively in this domain.
-We have observed that weighted mutation plays an influential role in the genetic algorithm assisted feedback loop for enhancing the contrast and as an add-on effect, it turns out to be faster in computation compared to the standard genetic algorithm.
-In this context, we developed a weighted mutation assisted GA (WMA-GA) for optimizing the phase mask for fast convergence and enhancing contrast.
-In addition, Ferro-electric liquid crystals in FLC-SLM have a pixel switching response time of $40\, \text{\textmu s}$ with a refresh rate of up to $4.5 \, \mathrm{kHz}$ at the present \cite{Park:20}.
-In this work, we have explored the high speed features of FLC-SLM to develop the system for fast binary phase modulation and integrated it with the proposed WMA-GA for enhancing the contrast in fewer iterations and to reduce the computation time.
+In the genetic algorithms, optimization in the crossover and mutation with the fitness function has not been explored extensively.
+It has been observed that the weighted mutation plays an influential role in the evolution-assisted feedback loop for advancing the solution and convergence.
+In this context, we have developed a weighted-mutation assisted genetic algorithm (WMA-GA) for optimizing the phase mask for fast convergence and advancing contrast.
+A detailed derivation of the proposed WMA-GA has been presented with fundamental evolutionary theory, sampling theorem and set theory.
 To construct complex structures at high resolution, we have introduced an R-squared metric based fitness function in the proposed WMA-GA.
-The developed cost-effective system is demonstrated with FLC-SLM along with the WMA-GA algorithm to focus light and to construct multiple complex structures at different depths simultaneously in 3D volume.
-We have validated the algorithm and the prototype system with $120$ grit, $220$ grit, $450$ grit, $600$ grit ground glass diffuser and $323\, \text{\textmu m}$, $588\, \text{\textmu m}$, $852\, \text{\textmu m}$ thick fresh \textit{ex-vivo} chicken tissue.
-The detailed results show that the proposed class of algorithm-backed integrated system converges faster with a higher contrast and enhances the peak-to-background ratio by a significant margin.
+Results obtained with the proposed method are compared to the standard GA\cite{Conkey:12}.
+In addition, Ferro-electric liquid crystals in FLC-SLM have a pixel switching response time of 40\,$\text{\textmu s}$ with a refresh rate of up to 4.5\,$\mathrm{kHz}$ at the present \cite{Park:20}.
+The high refresh rate, the high-speed pixel switching time and the proposed algorithm-compatible binary phase features of FLC-SLM can be used to advance the contrast in fewer iterations with the proposed method.
+A cost-effective wavefront shaping system has been designed with FLC-SLM and dual cameras to construct multiple complex structures at different depths simultaneously in 3D volume using an optimized single phase-mask.
+We have validated the algorithm and the designed system with 120, 220, 450, and 600 grit ground glass (GG) diffusers along with 323, 588, and 852\,$\text{\textmu m}$ thick fresh \textit{ex-vivo} chicken tissues including fluorescence in it.
+The fluorescence emission photons of light (680-710\,nm) have been enhanced inside the tissue by shaping the wavefront of exciting laser light of wavelength 633\,nm and controlled the photons penetrating in and out of the tissue.
+Multiple complex light structures formation will find new applications in real-time 3D holographic display\cite{YuNatPhot2017, Tran2019}, photo-thermal imaging and therapy, dosimetry, fluorescence imaging \cite{BonifaceNatComm2020, Vellekoop:10}, fast light sheet microscopy \cite{LSMYang2019, Shi2022, Dean2022}, photoacoustic microscopy imaging\cite{Hazan2022} and structure illumination microscopy\cite{doi:10.1021/acs.analchem.1c00660}.